-A new white paper from the EdTech company Aptem says that mandated qualifications in higher-level apprenticeships deliver productivity, transferrable skills, and social mobility and social justice.
+A new white paper from the EdTech company Aptem supports mandated qualifications in higher-level apprenticeships.
+They help to deliver productivity, transferrable skills, and social mobility and social justice.

-The white paper, which includes perspectives from the Institute for Apprenticeships and Technical Education (IfATE), the University Vocational Awards Council, former business secretary and leader of the Liberal Democrats Vince Cable and university-based apprenticeship managers, was written to inform the IfATE’s consultation and review of integration and standards in degree apprenticeships.
+The white paper includes perspectives from the Institute for Apprenticeships and Technical Education (IfATE), the University Vocational Awards Council, former business secretary and leader of the Liberal Democrats Vince Cable and university-based apprenticeship managers.
+It was written to inform the IfATE’s consultation and review of integration and standards in degree apprenticeships.

 The paper also aims to assist trailblazers to consider the value of qualifications and integrated end-point assessments in higher-level standards.

 The white paper found that the function of mandated degrees went far beyond shaping an apprenticeship’s off-the-job training.
-While much work is needed to ensure degree apprenticeships deliver widening participation, the evidence shows degree qualifications enhance productivity, increase social mobility, and offer enhanced and transferrable skills to graduates and employers.
+Much work is still needed to ensure degree apprenticeships deliver widening participation.
+However, the evidence shows degree qualifications enhance productivity, increase social mobility, and offer enhanced and transferrable skills to graduates and employers.